Sacha Distel: Career

-Distel was the son of Russian-French émigré Léonide Distel who was born in Odesa, Ukraine and French-Jewish pianist Andrée Ventura (1902–1965), born in Constantinople.
+Distel was the son of Russian-Jewish émigré Ioyina Léonide Distel who was born in Odesa, Ukraine, and French-Jewish pianist Andrée Ventura (1902–1965), born in Constantinople.
 His uncle was bandleader Ray Ventura.
 After Ventura settled in Paris with his orchestra Les Collégiens, Distel gave up piano and switched to guitar.

 During his career, Distel worked with Kenny Clarke, Jimmy Gourley, Lionel Hampton, Slide Hampton, Bobby Jaspar, Barney Kessel, John Lewis, Pierre Michelot, Bernard Peiffer, Henri Renaud, Fats Sadi, Art Simmons, Martial Solal, René Urtreger, and Barney Wilen.

-As well as his musical career he also did some acting, primarily on French television.
+In addition to his musical career he also did some acting, primarily on French television.
 He had a cameo appearance in the 1960 film Zazie dans le Métro.
-He appeared in "Fallen Angels" by Noel Coward on British television in 1974.
+He appeared in a production of Fallen Angels by Noël Coward on British television in 1974.

 Personal life

 After Brigitte Bardot accepted Distel's invitation to his birthday party in Saint-Tropez in 1958, the two began a much-publicized relationship that lasted until 1959.
 In 1963, he married champion Olympic skier Francine Bréaud.
 Distel publicly stated that he remained faithful to his wife: "Anything I want in a woman I can get at home."